-So, they thought to increase the sheet of paper by 2 times, or to 20mm long!
-(2MB in the case of Bitcoin.)
+So, they thought to increase the sheet of paper by 2 times, or to 20mm long (2MB in the case of Bitcoin)!
 What this idea also allowed is the maximum block size to be increased by 8 times, if this was needed in the future.

 The main argument was that for Bitcoin to become an everyday payment system, it needed larger block sizes.
 Otherwise, it would be more like gold than money!

-Well, in the case of Bitcoin, nobody can make changes to the system unless most people agree.
+Anyone wondering about what is Bitcoin Cash should be aware that, in the case of Bitcoin, nobody can make changes to the system unless most people agree.
 So, to decide which option was chosen, it went to a vote!
 Can you guess which idea won?
 Idea 1!